Skip to content

 Some home insurance policies will include exemptions for anything that is deemed to be for “business or professional purposes”.
 For full coverage, a homeworker may need to take out a dedicated business policy.

 Any additional costs will need to be reimbursed.
-Checks need to be made to ensure that any business-owned equipment that’s being used by the homeworker, such as a laptop, is not already covered by the employer’s insurance.
+Checks need to be made to ensure that any business-owned equipment used by the homeworker, such as a laptop, is not already covered by the employer’s insurance.

-What are homeworkers not allowed to claim?
+What expenses are remote workers not allowed to claim?

 Policies for homeworkers should not cover any costs that would be incurred irrespective of where the employee is working at home or in an office.
 This includes:

-• Mortgage payments
+- Mortgage payments

-• Rental costs
+- Rental costs

-• Property maintenance costs
+- Property maintenance costs

-• Water rates - unless metered
+- Water rates - unless metered

-How to manage and monitor homeworker expenses
+How to manage and monitor remote worker expenses

 For finance teams operating a paper-based system, claimants can be given instructions on how to start submitting information digitally.
 Paper receipts can be converted into digital images using a phone camera and sent as email attachments.